Anastasia Giannakidou

+Education and career

-Giannakidou received a PhD in linguistics from the University of Groningen in 1997.
+Giannakidou earned her BA in Greek Philology and Linguistics at the University of Thessaloniki in 1989, and her PhD in linguistics at the University of Groningen in 1997.
 The title of her thesis is The landscape of polarity items, published with Groningen Dissertations in Linguistics (GRODIL) 18.
 The dissertation received the Dissertation Award (Dissertatieprijs) of the Linguistics Association of the Netherlands for the best dissertation in Linguistics in 1998.

 Before joining the University of Chicago in 2002, Giannakidou was a senior Fellow of the Royal Dutch Academy of Sciences (KNAW), Center for Language and Cognition, Department of Dutch, Frisian and Low Saxon, University of Groningen between the years 1999–2002.
 Between 1997 and 1999 she was a Grotius Fellow, Institute for Logic, Language and Computation (ILLC), Department of Philosophy, University of Amsterdam.
 In 1998-1999 she was a visiting assistant professor, Dept. of Byzantine and Modern Greek Studies, University of Cyprus.

 Giannakidou serves on the editorial boards of the Journal of Greek Linguistics, Semantics and Pragmatics, Edinburgh Advanced Linguistics, Time in Language and Thought, and Chicago Studies in Linguistics.